jdlorimer/incremental-reading/README.md

 **Note: The version of the add-on in this branch has been modified to work with Anki 2.1.
 It is not backwards-compatible with previous versions of Anki.
 If you are using an older version of Anki 2, please download the legacy branch [here](https://github.com/luoliyan/incremental-reading-for-anki/archive/legacy.zip).**

+**Note: Currently, scroll position is not being restored when a card is loaded.
+This is a known issue, and is due to a change in the more recent Anki 2.1 betas.
+This will be addressed in the future.**

 ## Introduction

 This is an updated version of the [Incremental Reading add-on](https://github.com/aleksejrs/anki-2.0-vsa-and-ire), which aims to provide features that support incremental reading in Anki.
 The idea of working with long-form content within a spaced-repetition program appears to have originated with SuperMemo, which offers an elaborate implementation of the technique (see their [help article](https://www.supermemo.com/help/read.htm) for more information).
 This add-on for Anki is comparatively bare-bones, providing a minimal set of tools for iterating over long texts and creating new flashcards from existing ones.
 For an overview of these features, see below.